The Qt Company teams up against cancer

 The team has also launched the nanoQuill project, a crowdsourced colouring book and mobile app for annotating cancer research data.
 The idea for the book dates back to 2015, when a research group developed an outreach programme to provide the general public with a way to assist in cancer research by colouring in features of complex cell images.
 The researchers hoped to enable crowdsourced assistance to identify patterns in cells that take much longer for computer systems to identify.

 “The research that Qi is conducting truly is ground-breaking, but the scope of it is too massive for just one organisation to manage,” says Juha Varelius, CEO, Qt Group.
 “With our user interface capabilities and KDAB’s unmatched technology expertise, Qi is able to advance its research without being impeded by technological restraints.
-Furthermore, with the nanoQuill coloring book project, Qi is able to leverage an entire global community to exponentially accelerate the world-changing contributions it’s making towards solving cancer.”
+Furthermore, with the nanoQuill colouring book project, Qi is able to leverage an entire global community to exponentially accelerate the world-changing contributions it’s making towards solving cancer.”